Ottawa Valley Curling Association: Governor-General's Trophy

 The Governor-General's Trophy competition is a dual rink tournament held between the winners of playdowns run between two representatives of the OVCA and Curling Québec.
 It was established by Lord Dufferin, the Governor General of Canada at the time in 1874 as a dual rink tournament, with the finals played at Rideau Hall until 1939.
 The event is run by Canadian Branch Curling.

+Quebec Challenge Cup

+Much like the Governor-General's Trophy, members of the OVCA and Curling and Québec are eligible to compete for the Quebec Challenge Cup, a double rink challenge trophy which has been competed for since 1874.
+The event is run by Canadian Branch Curling.